Artist Residency Kestle Barton

 Funded by Arts Council England

 We will work across the mediums of object-making, craft, sculpture, performance and 16mm film to develop gatherings in partnership with Cornwall Faith Forum.
-These collaborative sessions will involve the sharing of fragments, narratives, and gestures, informing the development of the Cloth of a Thousand.
+These collaborative sessions will involve the sharing of narratives, and gestures, informing the development of 16mm film and the Cloth of a Thousand.

-The residency will explore the mysticism of craft, through a range of making and performing processes.
+The residency will explore the mysticism of craft and care through a range of making and performing processes.
 This will include learning skills from Cornish Crafts people including withy-pot making and natural dyeing, taking materials and inspiration from the local landscape.
 We will also initiate a series of explorations and performative walks to unearth local histories from new and ancient sites.

 We are interested in using craft, improvisation and an experimental ethnographic approach to re-imagine points of inter-connectedness between diverse groups of people.